 Behind the Scenes: Interior Designer Jacqui Smith

-SBID a delighted to launch a new blog series designed to dig beneath the surface of the interior design industry, exploring the personal journeys of professional, practising interior designers across this diverse, far-flung field.
+SBID are delighted to launch a new blog series designed to dig beneath the surface of the interior design industry, exploring the personal journeys of professional, practising interior designers across this diverse, far-flung field.
 With the aim of peeling back the glamorous guise of interior design which extends much deeper than perception permits, we get the honest and exclusive insight on what it’s really like working in the Interior Design industry as an interior designer.

 For our first interview, we talk to Interior Designer and Director of HomeSmiths, Jacqui Smith, as she discusses her work-life balance, how she uncovered her lingering passion for interior design and her unusual route into the industry.

 I run an interior design practice in Sussex with my husband David, working in healthcare and private residential.

 What is your background and how did you get into interior design?

 Since a young age I would decorate dolls’ houses and spend hours rearranging my bedroom.
 Graduating from St Andrews with a degree in economics and maths I ended up in marketing but never felt that I fitted.
 My free time would be spent on all things interiors be it my own home or those of friends.
 I met my husband, David who at the time was a cabinet maker.
 Friends would say, ‘wow you two could work together’.
 With impostor syndrome looming I did not see how at the time but then we decided to set up HomeSmiths as a bespoke furniture business.
 Clients would ask David for advice on colour and that’s how it all started for me.
 People responded well to my ideas so I decided to take some courses, build up a portfolio and very quickly our client base grew.
 In 2007 we closed the workshop and focused purely on interior design.
 David still designs furniture but is no longer behind the bench.